-has created a fabulous guide to British flora and fauna - including farm animals!
+has created a fabulous quide to British flora and fauna - including farm animals!
 The Pocket Companion to the Countryside is packed with photos and information, and Mark is generously donating all proceeds from the current print run to help end factory farming.
 Priced at £13.99, including UK P&P, it's a must!

-Visit ciwf.org.uk/pocketcompanion or GET IN TOUCH to order a copy!
+Visit ciwf.org.uk/pocketcompanion or GET IN TOUCH to order your copy today!